About the artist

 Barbara began sketching with pastels and pen and ink while in elementary school in Albuquerque, NM.
 She also began her interest in collage at that early age.
 She collected pieces of wood and objects, would peel the wrappers off crayons, lay them on the wood and let them melt in the sun until she could work with the melted crayons to create something beautiful.
 Art was something she loved and always wanted to do.

 Art was set aside after high school for a job and raising a family, but it was never too far from her thoughts.
 She continued to create small pen and ink sketches for her three sons as they were growing up.
 Once her sons were in school, Barbara began working on her Bachelors in Business Administration.
 While attending business classes she also took an art course in basic design.
-It was that design class that sparked her desire to continue exploring art and ended her business classes.
+It was that design class that sparked her desire to continue exploring art and began a whole new journey.

 Barbara began her college art studies taking classes ranging from design to photography and drawing to painting.
 She continues her art education today through workshops with professional artists and recently participated in a workshop with Monica Warhol and several printmaking workshops with Master Printmaker, Ron Pokrasso.
 It was in Ron’s workshops that Barbara developed a real passion for printmaking and experimenting with the various printmaking techniques, including Chine colle’, which is Chinese collage.